 When a file is deleted the OS marks its storage space as being available for use.
 If that space is needed to save new data, the old files will be overwritten, but until this time it still physically exists on your storage device.
 It has been logically, but not physically deleted.

-Newer versions of the operating system such as High Sierra and macOS Mojave have a Finder preference which can be set to automatically empty files from the Trash after they have been there for 30 days.
+Newer versions of the operating system such as macOS Mojave, macOS Catalina, macOS Big Sur, and macOS Ventura have a Finder preference which can be set to automatically empty files from the Trash after they have been there for 30 days.

 This makes it less likely that you will find the file you need in the Trash where it can be easily recovered with a few clicks.
 If the file you need to restore is not in the Trash you will have to employ specialized software that can recover deleted files on a Mac after the Trash has been emptied.

-How to Recover Emptied Trash on a Mac with Data Recovery Software
+Method 1: Recover Deleted Files on a Mac with a Data Recovery Software

-There are a number of applications that will perform data recovery for a macOS.
-We prefer Disk Drill as an application to perform data recovery for Macs.
+There are a number of applications that will perform data recovery from an emptied Trash, one of the best is – Disk Drill for Mac.

-Steps to Recover Deleted Files from Emptied Trash on Mac:
+Steps to Recover Deleted Files from an Emptied Trash on Mac

-4. Preview the files that the tool can recover
+Step 4.
+Preview the files that the tool can recover from an emptied Trash.

-5. Select the files that you wish to recover
+Step 5.
+Select the files that you wish to recover.

-Choose a new location where they will be stored, don’t use their original location as this could lead to file corruption or overwriting during the recovery process.
-A good place for the initial recovery is on the removable storage device that you used to download and install Disk Drill.
+After selecting files, click the Recover button and choose a new location where they will be stored, don’t use their original location as this could lead to file corruption or overwriting during the recovery process.
+A good place for the initial recovery is on the removable storage device.

-6. Click the ‘Recover’ button a second time to perform the actual file recovery
+Step 6.
+Click the Next button to perform the actual file recovery.

 There are several reasons why Disk Drill stands out from other data recovery software including:

-Recover Emptied Trash on a Mac for Free Without Software
+Method 2: Recover Emptied Trash on a Mac for Free without Software

 You can access Time Machine by clicking on the clock icon located on the Mac’s menubar.
 You can also use the Terminal app which allows you to control Time Machine through a command-line interface.
 Using Terminal will allow you to remotely manage other computers and obtain many statistics regarding the backups that Time Machine has taken.

-Step 3: Select the file you want to restore
+Step 4.
+Select the file you want to restore.

 After you have found the requested files, simply click restore to recover them to your hard drive.